Epistula Apostolorum: Predictions

 The Epistle of the Apostles makes a number of statements of prophecy, albeit some appear to be vaticinium ex eventu ("predictions" of events that already occurred).
 Notably, the conversion of Paul the Apostle is predicted in Chapter 31.
 The work also seemingly sets a date for the Second Coming of Jesus; chapter 17 says it will come "when the hundredth part and the twentieth part is completed" (Coptic) or "when the hundred and fiftieth year is completed" (Ethiopic), implying the Ethiopic manuscript might have been written after 120 years had already passed.
-It is not entirely clear when Jesus is counting from (his death? his ascension?), but shows that the audience in the second century still expected a speedy apocalypse and the advent of the Kingdom of God within the next few decades.
+It is not entirely clear when Jesus is counting from (his death? his ascension?), but shows that the audience in the second century still expected the Second Coming to be imminent and the advent of the Kingdom of God within the next few decades.

 The work also "predicts" the rise of Gnosticism in a hostile manner: Jesus declares that false teachers will attempt to subvert his message in the future.

 Prayers for the dead

 One passage in the Epistle of the Apostles appears to depend on the original form of the Apocalypse of Peter, suggesting that it may have been composed afterward.
 The Apostles tell Jesus that they are concerned on account of the damned; Jesus compliments them as the righteous too are anxious about sinners, and Jesus promises to hear requests concerning them.
-This particular theological idea, of the righteous being able to pray sinners into heaven, was later condemned during the Origenist Controversies, but seems to have been common in 2nd century Christianity.
+This particular theological idea, of the righteous being able to pray sinners into heaven, was later condemned during the Origenist Controversies, but seems to have been common in 2nd century Christianity, and prayer for the dead is still seen among various Christian groups, although beliefs on its theological efficacy varies.

 Errors

 In the gospel portion recounting Jesus's life, it is said that he suffered during the days of Pontius Pilate and Herod Archelaus.
 Archelaus was removed as ethnarch (governor, client-king) in 6 CE, however, and was dead by 18 CE - far earlier than Pilate's term as procurator.
 The work likely confused him with Herod Antipas.

 While not exactly an error, the epistle identifies "Peter" and "Cephas" as two different apostles.
 While some early traditions did hold that they were separate people, most later Christians were of the opinion that they were two names for the same person, as many Jews of the era had dual names (Cephas being his Aramaic name, Peter his Greek name).
+The author doesn't seem to place Peter as the primary apostle either, listing him third rather than first, and including Peter in the story of the Incredulity of Thomas as another skeptical disciple offered a chance to prove the resurrected Jesus is real.